andreikop/enki/scheme.md

 ### Activating scheme mode
 * Make sure the **MIT Scheme** (*mit-scheme*) package is installed.
 * Open any Scheme file (*.scm, *.ss).
 The Scheme mode will automatically be loaded.
 You will have an *MIT Scheme* item in your main menu.
-Alternatively you maygo to *Settings -> Settings -> Modes -> Scheme* and choose the option *Enable MIT Scheme always*.
+Alternatively you may go to *Settings -> Settings -> Modes -> Scheme* and choose the option *Enable MIT Scheme always*.

 ### Evaluating your file
 Press Ctrl+E to evaluate the whole file, or select some text and press Ctrl+E to evaluate only this text.